Seminars

 Images of biological entities, from single molecules to whole cells, are increasingly used both in research and in media aimed at the public.
 Although the objects of such images are inherently colorless, in most cases colors are introduced, either as markers of specific features, or with purely aesthetic intent.

 The community concerned with the notion of 'molecular graphics' includes professionals from a variety of fields, including cell and structural biology, bio-informatics, physics, computer graphics, and art.
-In a recent workshop (http://desxbioinf.i2d.uk/), it has emerged that developing a set of guidelines for the use of color, as proposed by one of the organizers, could help both creators and viewers.
+In a workshop in 2022 (http://desxbioinf.i2d.uk/), it emerged that developing a set of guidelines for the use of color, as proposed by one of the organizers, could help both creators and viewers.

 Five days workshop